 REQUEST FORM ISSUES ACTION No request form provided with Specimen Specimen not processed.
 Repeat Specimen and request form sought, if possible, from the Requestor.
 Reason for rejection recorded on LIS.
 Incorrect or absence of any of the three ESSENTIAL patient identifiers on INTERNAL request forms:- PID Number Full Name Date of Birth Incorrect or absence of any of the three ESSENTIAL patient identifiers on EXTERNAL request forms:- Specimen not processed.
 Requestor or location informed.
 Request rejected and repeat specimen and form requested.
 Reason for rejection recorded on LIS.
 Full Name Date of Birth Full Home Address No signature of the requestor or the specimen taker If signature of the requestor is deemed essential for processing (departmental requirements may vary), the specimen may not be processed or test results released until form amended.
 Specimen type and site, where appropriate, not indicated on Microbiology Request Form.
 The requestor or the specimen taker, as appropriate, may amend the request form in the laboratory.
 The Amendment Report must be signed.
 Alternatively, PUH staff could be facilitated by sending the Amendment Report Form via chute/porter to the Requestor or Specimen Collector, as appropriate, and asking for a repeat Request Form to be returned with the signed Amendment Report Form to the Laboratory.
 Specimen type and site not indicated on Histopathology Request Form (and also not indicated on container).
 The appropriate Amendment Report/Deviation from Sample Identification Policy form must be completed by the requestor/ sample collector and/or laboratory staff member.
 Record event as incident code on LIS.
 Complete a non-conformance only if a serious sample mislabeling error has occurred.
 No date and time collected recorded The date at a minimum should be confirmed, and if relevant to the test being performed, the collection time should be confirmed with the collector.
-Inadequacy or absence of the following details:- Address (In-House samples only) Ward or Location Gender Patient's GP/Consultant If any of the details opposite are absent or incorrect, and deemed necessary for processing, they may be sought and added to the form.
-All information added to the original request form should be initialed and dated.
-Clinical Information Incorrect test requested A second specimen and form is requested if the details cannot be provided by the requester.
+Inadequacy or absence of the following details:-

 TITLE: Laboratory User Guide

-REFERENCE NO: LAB-GDE-001 REVISION NO: 13
+REFERENCE NO: LAB-GDE-001 REVISION NO: 14

 OWNER: Pat Kelly/Declan Lyons Page 20 of 135

-EFFECTIVE FROM: 23/01/2023 REVIEW DATE: 23/01/2024
+EFFECTIVE FROM: 15/01/2024 REVIEW DATE: 15/01/2025